There are lot of ways to teach shapes in Pre-K. Here are a few ideas I use in my classroom.

 Pattern Block Geometric Designs

 Children love to make their own designs with the pattern blocks.
 The rules are that the blocks must lay flat and must touch on at least one side.
+You may also want to use some pattern block mats.

 Children make a book with 4 pieces of paper stapled together.
 They cut pictures from magazines and glue them on a page.
 For example, a tire on the circle page, a door on the rectangle page, a slice of pizza on the triangle page.